 This is by far the most expensive way to extend the life of your litter box, but it can also be the most helpful.
 By using litter box liners, you can protect the plastic from scratches.
 These also make cleaning out the box faster and easier.

-So, how often should you buy a new litter box?
+So, how often should you replace your litter box?
 As you now know, the answer depends on a number of factors.
 Because litter boxes wear out over time, they need to be replaced every so often.

 There are also things you can do to extend the life of your litter boxes, such as keeping it clean and using litter pan liners.